qdiak/xdirectus/directus/readme.md

-# Quantum Directus
+# Directus

 Fork of [Directus](https://github.com/directus/directus).

-It contains modifications for special needs of Quantum Iskolaszövetkezet.
+It contains modifications for special needs of us.

 ## Running locally